Eman-elnagggar/Eman-elnagggar/README.md

 Here are some ideas to get you started:
 -->

-- 💻 I’m currently third year CS student
+🎓 3rd-year Computer Science student
-- 🧠 I’m interseted in AI and web development
+🧠 Interested in Machine Learning & Web Development
-- 📖 I’m looking for knowlege and learning
+💡 Always learning and building cool projects!
-- 👩‍💻 A good python develpor
+🐍 A good python develpor